Welcome / Bienvenu

 Arab archers are fairly numerous (six companies).
 They could reasonably have been classified as either Formed or Irregular, I chose the latter, feeling that, otherwise, they were overly resistant to enemy attacks.

 Berber warriors were not easy to portray.
 They can both rain down javelins and close for hand to hand combat.
 They cannot really be compared to peltasts, nor to close-quarter fighters such as Gauls, but they nonetheless had a reputation for ferociousness.
-I settled for Forester to represent their mobility, and Poison to give them an edge, especially against looser formations, whether they use their javelins at a distance or up close.
+I settled for Forester to represent their mobility, and Poison (renamed Deadeye) to give them an edge, especially against looser formations, whether they use their javelins at a distance or up close.

 The numerous javelin or bow-armed light infantry are classical skirmisher profiles.